 Don’t attempt to make both the hors d’oeuvres and the cocktails, buy one pre-made and make the other.
 What I tend to do, is buy the hors d’oeuvres readymade, as these can be quite fiddly and time-consuming and then I make up a couple of simple cocktails.

-Think of it like this, the more prep you get done beforehand, the less you will have to do on the night.
-And the less you have to do on the night, the more you can enjoy yourself and have fun with your friends.
+To make the evening even more enjoyable, focus on getting as much preparation done beforehand as possible.
+This might include meal prep, setting the table, or planning activities.
+The more you accomplish in advance, the less you’ll have to do on the night of the gathering, allowing you to relax and fully engage with your friends.
 You can even order a takeaway from somewhere like Woking Eats, meaning everyone gets to choose exactly what they want and you can split the bill, saving you time and money.
-Don’t worry about asking your guests to pay their own bill either.
-In today’s hectic world, everyone understands that nobody has time to cook and host, the best friends are just happy to be able to spend time with you.
+Don’t worry about asking your guests to pay their own bills either.
+In today’s hectic world, everyone understands that nobody has time to cook and host, best friends are just happy to be able to spend time with you.
 And who doesn’t love a takeaway?!

 Hire crockery and linen

-If you don’t have matching table linen or can’t be doing with having to wash up, consider hiring your tablecloth, linen napkins and crockery from a specialist service.
+If you don’t have matching table linen or can’t do with having to wash up, consider hiring your tablecloth, linen napkins and crockery from a specialist service.

 Obviously it will cost a little bit more than using your own crockery and buying disposable napkins, but it will make your dinner party much less stressful for you.